18F/gittem-gitlab/README.md

 # gittem-gitlab

-Take a CSV of URLs of tar.gz git repositories, extract them, and load them into gitlab
+Take a CSV of URLs of git repositories and load them into gitlab.

 ## USAGE

-First things first
+First things first.
+Get ye some docker and docker-compose... then:

 ```
 docker-compose up # Courtesy of http://www.damagehead.com/docker-gitlab/
 ```

+This will instantiate a gitlab instance.

-You'll need to point your browser to http://dockerhost:10080 (I set dockerhost in ``/etc/hosts`).
+Now, you'll need to point your browser to http://dockerhost:10080 (I set dockerhost in ``/etc/hosts`).
 If you use boot2docker, the dockerhost can be found by running `boot2docker ip`.

 The first time you log in, you'll need to use these credentials:
 ```